 The geosciences community has made substantial effort to produce both a Science Plan and an Implementation Plan for the two initiatives of the GeoPRISMS Program.
 The former represents a broad outline of science priorities and future directions.
 The latter includes more detail on studies, including possible community experiments at each of the primary sites for the two initiatives (i.e., the operations plans).
-In order to target the limited available resources in a practical and cost-effective manner, NSF is implementing a phased funding model to address the extensive science objectives and numerous primary research sites identified by the community during their planning activities.
-With this phased implementation model, NSF advises that some of the primary sites will be prioritized for certain types of proposals each year.
-This model allows proponents to self-organize, plan, and coordinate their research.
-This also allows GeoPRISMS program officers to better leverage the limited available funds each year.
-The community will continue to provide recommendations to the Foundation through community workshops and the GeoPRISMS Steering and Oversight Committee (GSOC).
-Based on this input, program funding priorities and focus may continue to evolve.
-The GSOC is tasked with continually monitoring the operations and reviewing progress towards the stated goals within each initiative's science plan, as well as developing the next set of priorities with the community's involvement, while encouraging attempts at integration and syntheses of results.
+In order to target the limited available resources in a practical and cost-effective manner, NSF has implemented a phased funding model to address the extensive science objectives and numerous primary research sites identified by the community during their planning activities.
+With this phased implementation model, NSF prioritized some of the primary sites for certain types of proposals each year.
+This model allowed proponents to self-organize, plan, and coordinate their research.
+This also has allowed GeoPRISMS program directors to better leverage the limited available funds each year.
+The community continues to provide recommendations to the Foundation through community workshops, the GeoPRISMS Steering and Oversight Committee (GSOC), and most recently, a mid-life (5-year) review which resulted in a report and several recommendations.
+Based on this input, program funding priorities and focus is expected to continue to evolve.

 The phased funding model adopted for GeoPRISMS has defined windows of opportunity during which proposals of certain types will be accepted for given primary sites.
 Large and costly field experiments can only be supported in one site at a time, for up to two sequential years.
-Smaller studies (such as preparatory work, data analysis and synthesis, or thematic studies), requiring a lower percentage of the overall annual budget, will be considered for all sites each year.
-For example, during the early years of GeoPRISMS, the Cascadia primary site received high levels of funding.
-So while data acquisition for that site will now be phased out within this program, data synthesis may still be supported.
-The windows of opportunity for large-scale data acquisition projects are thus defined, by site:
+Smaller studies (such as preparatory work, data analysis and synthesis, or thematic studies), requiring a lower percentage of the overall annual budget, are considered for all sites each year.
+The windows of opportunity for large-scale data acquisition projects have been thus defined, by site:

-Completed [will continue to be accepted in Core Programs]:
+Completed [will continue to be accepted in Core Programs]: Cascadia, ENAM, EARS

-Cascadia

-ENAM